 - The application must demonstrate a clear artistic or cultural vision. - The application should show that the applicant aims to deliver a high level of professional excellence and enhance cultural identity and appreciation. - Where relevant, the applicant must also demonstrate professionalism in collection management, preservation, display and significance assessment. - If applicable, the skills of the artist/s involved in the project should be demonstrated.

-5.3 Collaboration and reach
+5.3 Community engagement, support and participation